gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 **Of course, yeah.**

 Just thinking about Unicode.
-Neil Norwitz, who is in your neck of the woods.
+Neal Norwitz, who is in your neck of the woods.
 I think he's still in your neck of the woods.

 **But yeah, all good names to try to follow up.